-The Community Investment Fund provided Spacious Place Contact (SPC) with a £1.5m loan alongside a £500,000 grant from Power to Change.
+PEOPLE PLACED INTO EMPLOYMENT The Community Investment Fund provided Spacious Place Contact (SPC) with a £1.5m loan alongside a £500,000 grant from Power to Change.
 This funded the purchase of Slater Terrace, a grade II listed former cotton mill in Burnley.
 The purchase enabled SPC to create a place of employment and training for disadvantaged people.
 Since 2017 SPC has focused on pre-employment engagement and workplace support for employees in private companies, particularly in the call centre sector.
 This shift in delivery model allows SPC to deploy its strong engagement and support skills without having to take commercial and operational risks.
 SPC is now renting out space in Slater Terrace to a number of businesses, some of which (like SPC's former private sector partner) provide employment to SPC's beneficiaries.
 SASC has amended existing facilities and provided additional capital to give SPC the time and space to develop its new model of support.
 In the last 12 months, SPC has made progress in developing a digital inclusion product, that offers choice to people living in poverty, through access to affordable and flexible broadband services, energy services and finance for white goods.
-The beta version of the app is now available to Spacious Place Engage users, and has the potential to be rolled out to thousands of beneficiaries through partnership housing associations.
+The beta version of the app is now available to Spacious Place Engage users, and has the potential to be rolled out to thousands of beneficiaries through partnership housing associations

-FINANCE FOR GOOD -FUNDING ORGANISATIONS THAT SUPPORT COMMUNITIES AND IMPROVE PEOPLE'S LIVES

 Social and Sustainable Capital is an FCA authorised and regulated fund manager and social enterprise providing finance to charities and social enterprises.

-CONTACT

-2nd Floor, Euston House, 24 Eversholt Street, London NW11AD

-www.socialandsustainable.com

-SOCIAL AND SUSTAINABLE CAPITAL LLP

-is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659)

-REGISTERED ADDRESS 4th Floor, Reading Bridge House, George Street, Reading RG1 8LS
+Social and Sustainable Capital LLP is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659).
+Registered address: 4th Floor, Reading Bridge House George Street Reading RG1 8LS CAPITAL AT RISK The value of investments and the income from them can fall as well as rise and are not guaranteed.
+You may not get back the amount originally invested.
+Social and Sustainable Capital: 2nd Floor, Euston House 24 Eversholt Street, London NW1 1AD 020 3 874 3330